miker704/Strife/patches2.md

     - Removed all raw svg embedded code in dm call v2 container and replaced them with svg components.
     - Removed all raw svg embedded code in voice call container and replaced them with svg components.
     - Fixed Spacing issue with attach button in chat input area.
+    - Removed all raw svg embedded code in dm chat room container and replaced them with svg components.

 ## Backend Changes